 Massage overcomes your stress level:

-Chronic stress causes inflammation and muscle tension, malfunctions the immune and cardiovascular system, and can worsen the overall health of an individual.
+Chronic stress causes inflammation and muscle tension, malfunctions the immune and cardiovascular systems, and can worsen the overall health of an individual.
 Hence, to get out of this condition consider getting a deep tissue massage because it reduces cortisol levels and increases the oxytocin hormone, which is the leading agency to help relax your body.

 Features of oxytocin:

 Hormone- oxytocin is mainly responsible for the production of social bonds and behaviors in humans’ bodies.
-Oxytocin is released during hugs, birth, social bonding, and contact that is why it is sometimes often called “hug hormone.”
+Oxytocin is released during hugs, birth, social bonding, and contact that is why it is sometimes often called the “hug hormone.”

 Other mechanisms to relieve stress because of deep tissue massage: